evabfmef/anikin/README.md

 anikin/
 ├── README.md                     # this file
 ├── scripts/                      # analysis and figure-generation scripts (S1–S18)
+├── docs/
+│   └── software_versions.md      # tool, database, and environment versions
 └── environment/
-    ├── R_packages.txt            # R libraries required by the R scripts └── requirements.txt          # Python packages required by the Python scripts
+    ├── R_packages.txt            # R packages used by the R scripts └── requirements.txt          # Python packages used by the Python scripts
 ```

 ---

 ## Reproducibility Scope
-This repository provides the analysis scripts and documents the analytical workflow underlying the manuscript.
+This repository provides the analysis scripts and documents the software versions and environment underlying the manuscript.
 It is intended to make the analysis steps transparent and inspectable.
 Inputs are described in the manuscript Methods section; the scripts are not packaged for one-click execution.

 #### Included in this repository
 - Analysis and figure-generation scripts (S1–S18)
+- Package lists (`environment/`)
-- Documentation of the analytical workflow and software versions
+- Software, database, and environment versions (`docs/software_versions.md`)

-Note: The main and supplementary figures, final curated supplementary tables are published with the article and are not duplicated here; see the Supplementary Information accompanying the manuscript.
+Note: The main and supplementary figures and final curated supplementary tables are published with the article and are not duplicated here; see the Supplementary Information accompanying the manuscript.

 #### Not included
 - Raw sequencing reads